I've always been curious about movies, especially interested in how they create characters that resonate emotionally with the audience.

-Comparing fictional characters to Jesus is pretty common in fictional studies.
-Any heroic character who sacrifices their lives to save something else, especially if the character is a young or middle-aged man, especially if they die spread out as if crucified, can be compared to Jesus.
+Comparing fictional characters to Jesus is common in studies and fan discussions.
+Any heroic character who sacrifices their life to save something else, especially if the character is a young or middle-aged man, especially if they die spread out as if crucified, can be compared to Jesus.
 Superman, Neo from The Matrix, Harry Potter, and many other protagonists have been compared to Jesus.
 But I'm going to go one step crazier and talk about a cartoon lion.

 Simba has a lot of obvious similarities with Jesus, and his father Mufasa to God the Father in the Bible, and Scar to Satan.
 Not sure what I'm talking about?
 And how do other characters fit into this?
 Well...

 In the Bible, John the Baptist is like Jesus' guru.
 He was a wandering prophet and spiritual teacher.
 As his name suggests, he is credited in Christianity as having first practiced baptism as Christians today practice it.
-He's remembered for his wisdom, but he is also believed to have been seen by most people as somewhat eccentric.
+He's remembered for his wisdom, but he was seen by people of the time as somewhat eccentric.
 Sound familiar?

 This is where the similarities get a little more precise.
 In the Synoptic Gospels (Mark, Matthew, Luke, and John) we get an incomplete story of Jesus' life.
 He is introduced as a baby, events surrounding his birth are told, and there is an incident of Jesus astonishing wise men with his knowledge of the scriptures at age 13.
 But most of what you hear about Jesus happens when he is 30 to 33, the years when he preaches, after which he is killed.